rishikant42/sicp-scheme/sicp-blogs/ch1-blogs/recursive_iterative_process.md

 (define (<fn-name> <params>)
   (if (<some-condition>)
     <return-value>
     (<deferred operator> (<fn-name> <updated-params>))))      ;; this line syntax make process recursive
 ```

-**Note:** Carrying out recursive process requires that the interpreter keep track of the operations to be performed later on.
+**NOTE:** Carrying out recursive process requires that the interpreter keep track of the operations to be performed later on.
 In the computation of n!, the length of the chain of deferred multiplications, and hence the amount of information needed to keep track of it, grows linearly with n (is proportional to n), just like the number of steps.
 Such a process is called a *linear recursive process*.

 ### Iterative process: